ast-n/cv4gt/README.md

 If you want GPU-accelerated performance (you probably do), you will also need CUDA Toolkit.
 Supported versions include `12.1`, `12.4`, `12.6`, `12.8`, and `12.9`.
 Download one from [here](https://developer.nvidia.com/cuda-toolkit-archive).

+You may also need to install the Visual Studio C++ Build Tools, including the Win10/11 SDK.
+Some of the python libraries used might need to be manually built, which requires this.

 #### Frontend
 Requires `Node.js >= 20.19.0` and `npm`